PrestaShop/prestashop-specs/back-office/wishlist.md

 Functional rules:
 Steps for creating a list:
 1. Log in
-2. Click on the heart to add the product to your favourites
+2. Click on the heart to add the product to your favorites
 3. A "box" is displayed with all the favourite lists.
 4. Click on "Create a new list"
 5. A pop-up appears with a field for the List Name to be created